 New quantum dot tech promises to dramatically enhance TV colour accuracy

-A new type of quantum dot technology that can be utilised with both LCD and OLED TVs is believed to be nearing readiness.
-It promises to dramatically improve colour accuracy, and it could appear as early as next year in the flagship televisions of prominent brands.
+A new type of "quantum dot" technology that can be utilised with both LCD and OLED TVs is believed to be nearing readiness.
+It promises to dramatically improve colour accuracy, and it could appear as early as next year in the flagship televisions of prominent brands, reports say.
+It potentially represents an extremely exciting development for the display industry, but analysts remain skeptical on the report.

 The emergence of so-called “perovskite quantum dots” or P-QD was first reported by FlatpanelsHD, which said that the technology could well rival the new generation of Micro RGB TVs that feature RGB LED backlights, enhancing colour reproduction well beyond what today’s most powerful Mini-LED TVs can achieve.